 Kervins Clement is a Licensed Clinical Mental Health Counselor Associate and a Licensed Clinical Addiction Specialist Associate in North Carolina.
 He sees adolescents, adults, couples, and families.
 He is currently working towards his PhD at UNCG.
 Kervins has experience working with a variety of mental and emotional challenges, such as addiction, relationship issues, trauma, anxiety, depression, guilt, shame, and family conflict.
 He also specializes in Sex and Love Addiction.
 Kervins has a passion for helping individuals and couples live their best lives.
 Counseling can be one step towards creating that full, authentic life, and Kervins would love to join you on that journey.

 Amy Berry works as Lewisville Family Counseling's Office Manager.
-Amy works closely between our counselors and our clients to facilitate the process of scheduling new clients and to provide assistance to our current clients when needed.
 Amy has a Bachelor's Degree in Business from Wake Forest University and a Master's Degree in Medical Science from Wake Forest University School of Medicine.
+Amy works closely as a liaison between our clients and our counselors.
 With over 15 years experience in the medical field, she is able to answer most questions our clients might have.
-Her goal is to help match each client with the most appropriate counselor for his/her unique situation, and she strives to make it as easy as possible to take the first step and schedule that first appointment.

 Amy can be contacted at [email protected] or at 336-945-0137.